-Evan Chakroff is an architectural designer currently based in Seattle, Washington.
-Evan has worked for Herzog & de Meuron (Basel), Massimiliano Fuksas (Rome), and NBBJ (Shanghai & Seattle), and has been an invited critic at the Knowlton School of Architecture (Ohio State University), Waterloo University (Rome campus), Hong Kong University (Shanghai Study Center), and at the Lebanese American University (Byblos, Lebanon).
+Evan Chakroff is an architectural designer & technologist currently based in Seattle.
+Evan has worked for Herzog & de Meuron (Basel), Massimiliano Fuksas (Rome), NBBJ (Shanghai & Seattle), and LMN Architects (Seattle), and has been an invited critic at the Knowlton School of Architecture (Ohio State University), Waterloo University (Rome campus), Hong Kong University (Shanghai Study Center), and at the Lebanese American University (Byblos, Lebanon).

-Recently, Evan led an intensive two-week study tour of the east China coast with professors from the Ohio State University, and is a co-author of the "Architectural Guide: China," released in autumn 2015 by DOM Publishers, Berlin.
+In 2011-2013, Evan has led intensive two-week study tours of the east China coast and Japan, with professors from the Ohio State University, and is a co-author of the "Architectural Guide: China," released in autumn 2015 by DOM Publishers, Berlin.

 Returning to the US after years of work and travel abroad, Evan Chakroff attempts to bring a global perspective to analysis of the relatively-unknown architectural traditions of his new home, Seattle, Washington.

 Thoughts on the M.Arch I program at the Ohio State University, 2005-2009, plus additional work with OSU as a critic and lecturer.